 Implied Contractual Indemnity

 When one party is compelled to make reimbursements for problems arising from the negligence of another party, it is called “implied contractual indemnity.”
 This type of situation is common for projects that have multiple subcontractors working at the behest of a contractor.
 Typically, it calls for contractors to not be held responsible for subcontractor negligence if their contract stipulates that the subcontractor is responsible for quality and scope of work for a portion of a project.
 Unfortunately, contracts aren’t always black and white, and determining the party at fault can be difficult when one party claims implied contractual indemnity.
-If you are currently embroiled in a contractual dispute, consult a Wichita construction lawyer from Cotney Construction Law.
+If you are currently embroiled in a contractual dispute, consult a Wichita construction lawyer from Cotney Attorneys & Consultants.

 Comparative Implied Indemnity